Start for free

 The cloud infrastructure underlying our High Performance and Dedicated Performance tiers, and our Managed Backup Storage, is operated by third-party sub-processors.
 A current list of sub-processors, including the entity, role, and processing region, is available in our GDPR & Data Processing Agreement.

 This SLA is incorporated into and forms part of the Customer Terms of Service.
-Service credits described above are the Customer’s sole and exclusive remedy for any failure to meet the applicable availability objective and do not modify the exclusions or limitations of liability set out in the Customer Terms.
+Service credits described above are the customer’s sole and exclusive remedy for any failure to meet the applicable availability objective and do not modify the exclusions or limitations of liability set out in the Customer Terms.
 This SLA is governed by Belgian law.
 Cloudpepper BV may update this SLA from time to time; material changes will be communicated to active customers at least 30 days in advance, and the version effective at the time of contract is the one that applies.